Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section

-\begin{corollary} Let $n\leq 5$ be an integer.
-Then there exists a positive integer $M_n$ such that $h^{p,q}(Y)\leq M_n$ for any $p,q$ and any $Y$ as in Theorem \ref{elliptic}. \end{corollary}
+\begin{corollary} Let $2 \leq n\leq 5$ be an integer.
+Then there exists a positive integer $M_n$ such that $h^{p,q}(Y)\leq M_n$ for any $p,q$, where $Y$ is a smooth manifold satisfying the conditions of Theorem~\ref{elliptic}. \end{corollary}

-Elliptic Calabi-Yau fourfolds with a section seem to be the most relevant in F-theory and bounding their Hodge numbers is a central problem in string theory, see for example \cite{TW}.
+Elliptic Calabi--Yau fourfolds with a section seem to be the most relevant in F-theory and bounding their Hodge numbers is a central problem in string theory, see, for example,~\cite{TW}.

-The key ingredient in the proof of Theorem \ref{elliptic} is a boundedness statement for the bases of elliptic fibrations.
-If $Y$ has an elliptic fibration $Y \rightarrow X$ then by a generalized version of Kodaira's canonical bundle formula, $X$ carries a structure of Calabi-Yau pair, which means that there exists an effective divisor $\Delta$ such that $(X,\Delta)$ is klt and $K_X +\Delta$ is numerically trivial.
-In order to understand boundedness of elliptic Calabi-Yau varieties, we first need to understand if Calabi-Yau pairs appearing as bases of such fibrations indeed belong to a bounded family.
+The key ingredient in the proof of Theorem~\ref{elliptic} is a boundedness statement for the base of an elliptic fibration.
+If $Y$ has an elliptic fibration $Y \rightarrow X$ then by a general version of Kodaira's canonical bundle formula, $X$ carries the structure of a Calabi--Yau pair, which means that there exists an effective divisor $\Delta$ such that $(X,\Delta)$ is klt and $K_X +\Delta$ is numerically trivial, see \S~\ref{lc.trivial.fibrations}.
+In order to understand boundedness of elliptic Calabi--Yau varieties, we first need to understand if those Calabi--Yau pairs appearing as the base of such fibrations indeed belong to a bounded family.
 One crucial observation is that we have some control on the coefficients of $\Delta$, as it was already clear to Kodaira: indeed the coefficients vary in a finite set, which is the first fundamental hint and step towards boundedness, cf. Section \ref{bound.cyp.sect}.